David Plaza (shopping mall)

 David Plaza (大卫城) is a complex with a shopping mall and a hotel (planned) in Zhengzhou, China.
 The complex is situated at the crossing of Erqi Road and Taikang Road, within the Erqi commercial area, which is a major shopping district in Zhengzhou.
 Opened in 2015, it is one of the largest and most luxurious shopping malls in Zhengzhou.

 Features

 The complex has two towers.
 Tower A houses a Dennis Department Store and Tower B has been planned to house a hotel.
 The mall is situated in Tower A and the podium building.
-The first level of the mall houses many high-end brands, including Louis Vuitton, Cartier, Yves Saint Laurent, Salvatore Ferragamo, Bottega Veneta, Tiffany & Co., Bulgari, etc. There is an ice-skating rink on the 5th level and a CGV cinema on the 6th level.
+The first level of the mall houses many high-end brands, including Louis Vuitton, Cartier, Burberry, Yves Saint Laurent, Salvatore Ferragamo, Bottega Veneta, Tiffany & Co., Bulgari, etc. There is an ice-skating rink on the 5th level and a CGV cinema on the 6th level.
 Restaurants are mainly located on levels 10 to 12.